 We concluded that both options are free of logs, with numerous independent third-party audits and privacy features (RAM servers, forward secrecy, Private DNS).
 If this is your primary focus, then both VPNs are the right choices.

-To test the two providers, we used three server locations – the UK, the USA, and Japan.
-We also performed our tests three times a day, three days in a row, to ensure the most accurate results.
-Another point to mention is the protocol selection, which was set to Default.
-This meant we let the VPNs decide on the best protocol.
+To test the two VPNs, we used 3 server locations – the UK, the USA, and Japan.
+We also performed our tests 3 times a day, 3 days in a row, for the most accurate results.
+We set the protocol selection to Default.
+This meant we let the VPNs decide on the best protocol, as most people use VPNs.

-Besides, most people will use the VPN this way.
-The table below shows the average percentage of download and upload speed reductions in tested locations:
+The table below shows the average percentage of download and upload speed reductions in tested locations.
+Let’s examine them together:

-We can see that NordVPN is faster than CyberGhost by quite a margin.
+NordVPN is faster than CyberGhost by quite a margin.
 Examine their download speed, and you’ll see it’s 25% faster, far from negligible.
 However, the upload speed difference isn’t larger and is only 2% in favor of NordVPN.
-Here are more accurate results from our NordVPN vs CyberGhost evaluation:
+Here are more accurate results from our NordVPN vs CyberGhost comparison:

 | UK (DL/UL) | US (DL/UL) | Japan (DL/UL) | |